 To get the most out of this programme participants should already have a good working knowledge of statistics.
-If this is not the case, we recommend attending our 2 day ‘Process Analysis and Control using Minitab’ course in advance of attending Design of Experiments.
+If this is not the case, we recommend attending our 2-day Data Analysis with Minitab course in advance of attending Design of Experiments.

 If you are not joining from work, or don’t have access to a Minitab licence, students will need to download a trial version of Minitab in advance of the course.
 If that’s not possible for the student, they can still join in as an observer and commentator.

 The opening webinar in the series contains an introduction to Minitab software and will give an introduction to statistics, using Minitab.

 Students will need reliable broadband and a quiet place from which to join in.
 Landline broadband speeds have been affected by the COVID-19 induced demand on streaming services.
 A landline broadband service should be good enough for a webinar?
 Using a smartphone hotspot works very well also, if the student has 4G service.

 This course is designed for product or process development engineers, technicians, scientists and statisticians in all industries and services including pharmaceutical, medical, automotive, engineering, semiconductor, plastics and composites.
 DOE is particularly useful for the development of new analytical tests and methods.
 In summary, this approach is useful to anyone charged with optimizing the performance of a process that has many input variables.

 If you are unsure or have any questions, please feel free to contact us.

 Upon completion, participants will understand:

 - How to select relevant factors (process inputs) for DOE

 - How to structure selection of tests to run, to minimise the amount of testing needed